Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- In one matchup against the Bills, Wilson recorded zero passing yards, 197.5 yards less than his over/under for Sunday.
+- In one matchup against the Bills, Wilson threw for zero passing yards, 197.5 yards below his over/under in Sunday's game.

-- Wilson did not throw a touchdown pass in that contest against the Bills.
+- Wilson did not throw a touchdown pass in that game against the Bills.

-- The Bills are conceding 185.0 passing yards per game this season, the NFL's best pass defense.
+- With 11 passing TDs allowed this season, the Bills defense is ranked first in the NFL.

 Recent Performances